electricimp/examples/AzureTwins/README.md

 ### How to update device twin's reported properties

 `updateStatus` method may be used to patch twin's reported properties.
-Its implementation follows [this document](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#update-device-twins-reported-properties)
+Its implementation follows [the spec](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-mqtt-support#update-device-twins-reported-properties)

-The function accepts new set of properties in a form serialized JSON document and callback function that is called when document is updated or in case of communication issues.
+The function accepts new set of properties in a form serialized JSON document and a callback function that is executed when document is updated or in case of communication issues.

-The signature of the callback function is following
+The signature of the callback function is the following

 | Parameter | Description |
 | --------- | ----------- |